uiharness/uiharness/README.md

 ## Getting Started

 ### Quick Start
-Be up and running with a scaffold, for [electron](https://electronjs.org/) or the [web](https://developer.mozilla.org), in less than 30 seconds:
+Be up and running with a scaffold for [electron](https://electronjs.org/) or the [web](https://developer.mozilla.org), in less than 30 seconds:

 ```bash
 yarn create uiharness